johannst/dynld/03_hello_dynld/README.md

 ```

 As discussed in [01_dynamic_linking](../01_dynamic_linking/README.md)
-the `PT_INTERP` segment tells to Linux Kernel which dynamic linker to
+the `PT_INTERP` segment tells the Linux Kernel which dynamic linker to
 load to handle the startup of the user executable.

 When running the `./main` user program, the `dynld.so` will be loaded